This tutorial gives an introduction into the Flutter framework and explains how to setup your development environment.

 An example would be a list in which you can reorder list items.

-The key should be placed on the top of the widget tree which should be preserved.
+The key should be placed on the top of the widget tree that should be preserved.

 You can create keys with the UniqueKey()